 Why this works: Managed funds give you access to a diversified set of assets that you most likely can’t afford to buy unless you’ve got more capital.
 They’re liquid and divisible.

 Why not become a landlord yourself?
 Often referred to as ‘rentvesting’, many people are renting in areas that provide them with the lifestyle they’re after, while buying rental properties in areas where they can afford.
 This could be an area further away from the city, regional areas or even interstate.
 It’s important to pick the right area and the right property to ensure that you’re getting a reasonable return for your efforts.

 Why this works: Borrowing money, or gearing, can significantly increase your returns through multiplying your exposure.
 However it also significantly increases the risks.

-Often forgotten in the mix when considering investments, you can actually purchase any of the assets mentioned above in a super fund – but use before tax money to buy them.
+Often forgotten in the mix when considering investments, you can actually purchase any of the assets mentioned above in a super fund.
+One of the big benefits of purchasing assets within super is that you use before tax money to buy them.
 This gives you more money to buy more investments which, over time, leads to higher returns.
 Furthermore, you pay less tax on those returns, allowing you to reinvest even more back into the fund.

-Why this works: Investing within super provides significant tax benefits, and coupled with smart investment choices, you can build a decent nest egg for the future.
+Why this works: Investing within super provides significant tax benefits.
+Coupled with smart investment choices, you can build a decent nest egg for the future.

 You may also like